IBM-Cloud/docs/troubleshoot/index.md

 After you register for a {{site.data.keyword.Bluemix_notm}} trial account, you might not be able to log in to {{site.data.keyword.Bluemix_notm}}.
 Instead, you see the following message:
 {: tsSymptoms}

-`Your account is pending.
+<code>Your account is pending.
 Please wait up to 24 hours for email confirmation and also check your spam folder.
-If you still have not received your email confirmation, contact id@bluemix.net to get help.`
+If you still have not received your email confirmation, contact <a href="http://ibm.biz/bluemixsupport.com" target="_blank">Bluemix Support</a>.</code>

 After you register for a {{site.data.keyword.Bluemix_notm}} trial account, you receive a confirmation email.
 You must click the link that is in the confirmation email to complete the registration process.
 {: tsCauses}

 The confirmation email is sent to the email address that you provided.
 Check your inbox and your junk mail folder.
-If you haven't received the confirmation email, contact [ID support](mailto:id@bluemix.net).
+If you haven't received the confirmation email, contact [{{site.data.keyword.Bluemix_notm}} Support](http://ibm.biz/bluemixsupport.com){: new_window}.
 {: tsResolve}